practicusai/app/docs/share-models.md

-Beyond data preparation, ai2table can also be used to export ML models to Excel, which can be used for different purposes.
+Beyond data preparation, Practicus AI can also be used to export ML models to Excel, which can be used for different purposes.
 Below you can find some use cases to export your models to Excel.

-- ai2table exported models can help with ML **deployment** and **testing** and increase your chances of getting them to production to be used by masses.
+- Practicus AI exported models can help with ML **deployment** and **testing** and increase your chances of getting them to production to be used by masses.

 - The exported models have **zero dependency**, meaning they only use core Excel functionality and do not depend on 3rd party libraries, products, services, REST APIs etc. You can attach the exported ML model to an email, and the recipient would be able to predict / infer offline without any issues.

 - You can use the exported Excel file to **debug** your models, since the model representation will be in a very simple form.

 - **Model Explainability** can be a key blocker for getting ML models to production.
-Often times, data analysts, business analysts and other business leaders will not allow moving an ML model to production, simply because they do not understand how the model works. ai2table exported models in Excel will be significantly easier to consume and understand.
+Often times, data analysts, business analysts and other business leaders will not allow moving an ML model to production, simply because they do not understand how the model works.
+Practicus AI exported models in Excel will be significantly easier to consume and understand.

 **Basic model sharing use case**